Nancy Ajram discography: Coca-Cola slogans

 Coca-Cola Middle East have always incorporated International Coke slogans into pan-Arab campaigns with Ajram.
 In 2007, Coca-Cola released their international trademark campaign of their popular slogan "The Coke Side of Life", which focused on themes such as fun, happiness, colors, and life.
 A collaboration with Nancy Ajram lead to the making of the song "El Dounya Helwa" (Life Is Beautiful) for which a commercial was filmed with an American director on international standards and hi-tech effects.
 Ajram insisted on filming in Lebanon which had been hit by war a while back.
 "El Dounya Helwa" is considered Coca-Cola Middle East's and Ajram's most successful commercial to date; the single became one of Ajram's most successful songs, leading to its release as a single track in a live album entitled El Dounya Helwa – Live.
 In 2009, as the campaign was sequeled internationally with "Open Happiness", Coke Middle East and Nancy released "Eftah Albak Tefrah".
 However, due to Nancy's pregnancy and giving birth, she was unable to participate in the print or TV campaigns that year and the song was used on the International commercial instead.
 A website was launched for that campaign entitled "Eftah Tefrah".
 Under the slogan "Doses of Happiness", "Farha Ala Farha" was released for 2012 Ramadan TV ad campaign.
-In 2010, Coca-Cola released an Arabic version of Wavin' Flag originally by K'naan.
-The Arabic version "Shaggaa Bi Alamak" has Ajram featuring K'naan and meant for pan-Arab promotion of 2010 FIFA World Cup to be held in South Africa.
-In 2014, Ajram recorded for Coca-Cola "Shaggaa Helmak" featuring Cheb Khaled for the 2014 FIFA World Cup as well.
+In 2010, Coca-Cola released an Arabic version of "Wavin' Flag "originally by Somali-Canadian singer K'naan.
+It titled "Shaggaa Bi Alamak" has herself featuring K'naan and meant for pan-Arab promotion of 2010 FIFA World Cup to be held in South Africa.
+In 2014, Coca-Cola released an Arabic version of "The World Is Ours" originally by Brazilian-American R&B singer David Correy featuring Brazilian percussion band Monobloco.
+It titled "Shejea Helmak" by herself featuring Algerian singer Cheb Khaled for the 2014 FIFA World Cup as well.